stathisar/Medicane-Ianos/README.md

-Current repository is generated for adding about 100 python scripts, fine-tuned/trained models, and sample data regarding my recent research regarding Multiple Social Media Sources and Medicane Ianos.
+Current repository is generated for adding about 100 python scripts, which were created during current research.
+Those script include preprocessing, fine-tuning/training models,for all the related modalities.
+The repository also contains various model logs, figures and sample data for experimenting.

-The scripts and related material will be uploaded upon publication.
+The repository will be public upon final acceptance.